Hallopus: Phylogeny

 The classification of Hallopus has a long history dominated by two main hypothesis that placed it on vastly different branches of the archosaur family tree.
 For almost a hundred years Hallopus was considered a dinosaur until its crocodylomorph affinities were recognized in the 1970s.
 Walker identified multiple anatomical details that clearly established that Hallopus was a pseudosuchian, specifically less derived than Protosuchus or Orthosuchus.
-In this publication, he considered Hallopus as a descendent of a clade he named Pedeticosauridae, which is now thought to be synonymous with the likely paraphyletic Sphenosuchia, a clade of gracile, long limbed crocodylomorphs from the Triassic-Jurassic.
+In this publication, he considered Hallopus as a descendant of a clade he named Pedeticosauridae, which is now thought to be synonymous with the likely paraphyletic Sphenosuchia, a clade of gracile, long limbed crocodylomorphs from the Triassic-Jurassic.
 A phylogenetic analysis from 2017 recovered Hallopus in a clade with Macelognathus and Almadasuchus, the Hallopodidae (defined as "all taxa more closely related to Hallopus victor than to Protosuchus richardsoni or Dibothrosuchus elaphros).
-The Hallopodidae was recovered as the nearest sister to the Crocodyliformes and more derived than Junggarsuchus or the "sphenosuchians" whose monophyly was not supported in this analysis.
+Hallopodidae was recovered as the nearest sister to the Crocodyliformes and more derived than Junggarsuchus or the "sphenosuchians" whose monophyly was not supported in this analysis.

 In 2022 Ruebenstahl and colleagues published an extensive description of Junggarsuchus using CT-scans while also comparing it to other early diverging crocodylomorphs, in particular Dibothrosuchus.
 They furthermore analysed traits used in prior analysis critically and built a data matrix based on previously established phylogenies including that of Leardi (2017).
 The analysis included all by then known early diverging crocodylomorphs and tested the results by introducing several variations in outgroup taxa and weighting methods.
 In the process of this research, a new clade, Solidocrania, was named.
 With the exception of some analysis using implied weight, Sphenosuchia was generally found to be paraphyletic by the authors.
 Even in the scenario of a monophyletic grouping there was weak support.
 A monophyletic Hallopodidae was only recovered under implied weighting, where it retained its position as a sister group to Crocodylomorpha.
 Instead Ruebenstahl and colleagues find Hallopus to be a sister taxon to Solidocrania, which contains Macelognathus, Junggarsuchus and Almadasuchus.
 However the lack of well preserved cranial material renders the genus' position uncertain.
 Shown below is one of the trees recovered by the publication, recovered using Postosuchus as the outgroup and under implied weighting of characters.

 The proximity between Hallopus and Macelognathus has led to some taxonomic issues in the recent past.
 In their 2005 publication of Macelognathus, Göhlich and colleagues note several similarities between the two taxa, which may have been roughly contemporary with one another.
 Leardi and colleagues however note that many of these similarities are widespread among non-crocodyliform crocodylomorphs while some of the differences in proportions are difficult to observe in the fossils.
 The fact that the braincase is only preserved for Macelognathus makes comparison between the two taxa difficult as well.
 Leardi and colleagues conclude that the two may be synonymous, however closer inspection of Hallopus holotype or additional material clearly referrable to the taxon would be required to be sure.